 What if you need to deliver the best possible software products?
-High quality products that do everything that your users need in a great way, products that your users will love?
-Here’s a futurespective exercise that you can use in your agile retrospectives if your teams wants to build awesome products.
+High-quality products that do everything that your users need in a great way, products that your users will love?
+Here’s a futurespective exercise that you can use in your agile retrospectives if your teams want to build awesome products.

 Teams place themselves in the future by imagining that their goal has been reached.